 If you add one or more labels to a template, that label will be copied to the page when someone adds a page based on that template.
 See Creating a Template.

-The Labelled content page
+The Labeled content page

-If you're viewing a page or post that has labels or displays the Attachments macro, you can choose any label to go to the Labelled content page for the space.
-Choose Popular Labels or All Labels from the cog at the top-right – to view the most-used labels or all labels in the space – or choose See content from all spaces from the cog to view labelled content from all spaces in your Confluence site.
+If you're viewing a page or post that has labels or displays the Attachments macro, you can choose any label to go to the Labeled content page for the space.
+Choose Popular Labels or All Labels from the cog at the top-right – to view the most-used labels or all labels in the space – or choose See content from all spaces from the cog to view labeled content from all spaces in your Confluence site.

-Screenshot: The Labelled content page
+Screenshot: The Labeled content page

 The Popular Labels option displays a word cloud, where the bigger a label is displayed, the more popular it is.
 Choose any label to view content tagged with that label.

 You can also navigate to the labels view for a space by entering the following URL (replace SPACEKEY with the space's key):

 If the space is using the Documentation theme, access the Labeled content page by choosing Browse > Labels